pwarmuz/points-exercise/README.md

 # Testing
+*In console as a command, with source code location as directory*
 ```
 cd {root of wherever gopath configuration}/src/github.com/pwarmuz/points-exercise
 go test -cover
 ```
-[response] PASS coverage: 48.1% of statements
+[response] PASS coverage: 48.5% of statements